lovetingyuan/ty-help/README.md

   }
 }
 ```
-for example, if you want to get help info for 'http-server', you can simply run:
+for example, if you want to get help info for [`http-server`](https://github.com/indexzero/http-server), you can simply run:

 `npm run help http-server`